hamzayassin/docs/docs/cs2/plugins/cs2-plugins-matchzy.md

 MatchZy is a plugin for CS2 that runs and manages practice/pugs/scrims/matches with easy configuration!

-:::warning[!map & !mapname]
+:::info
-**Please note that we have disabled some commands that should not be used during an ongoing match/scrim due to an error on VALVe's part that has NOT been fixed.**
+**You should be very aware that FSHOST has disabled some commands that should not be used during an ongoing match or scrim due to the risk of a server crash.**
 <br />
-We have deactivated !map that belongs to, for example, the map and map names.
-Examples are locked:
+We have had to disable the following commands listed below:
-<br />!map
+<br />!map, !rcon
 <br />!dust2, !nuke, !mirage and so on...
 \
 \
-**When your ongoing scrim/match is complete.
-Please wait 5-10 seconds before changing the server map.**
+**When your ongoing scrim or match is complete.
+Please allow 5 seconds before you start changing the server map.**
 :::

 ## What can MatchZy do?